carstingaxion/theater-references/README.md

 **License:** GPLv2 or later
 **License URI:** https://www.gnu.org/licenses/gpl-2.0.html

-Display production references including guest performances, festivals, and awards in a structured, chronological format.
+Display production references including clients, festivals, and awards in a structured, chronological format.

 ![](assets/screenshot-1.png)

 ## Description

-The **GatherPress References** block displays a curated list of references from past events.
-It automatically organizes references by year and type (guest performances/clients, festivals, awards).
+The **GatherPress References** block displays a generated list of references from past events.
+It automatically organizes references by year and type (clients, festivals, awards).

 This plugin requires the GatherPress plugin to be installed and activated.
 It works with GatherPress events (`gatherpress_event` post type) to provide specialized reference management for e.g. theater productions.